Nonrelativistic Corners of ${\cal N} = 4$ Supersymmetric Yang--Mills Theory

 We introduce the coupling $g_0$ as the analogue of the 't Hooft coupling after the decoupling limit by defining the total Hamiltonian $H \equiv H_0 + g_0 H_\text{int}$.
 Using the $\SU{N}$ charge density in Fourier space,

 we find the result

-This is a non-relativistic field theory that describes the effective dynamics of ${\cal N} = 4$ SYM near the $\SU{1,1}$ BPS bound.
-The global $\U{1}$ symmetry is evident, since phase rotations of $\Psi$ leave the Hamiltonian invariant.
-This is a manifestation of the non-relativistic nature of the theory.
-The invariance of the interaction under $\SU{1,1}$ transformations can be shown by considering the representation of the $\mathfrak{su}(1,1)$ generators on $\Phi_s$,
+This is a nonrelativistic field theory that describes the effective dynamics of ${\cal N} = 4$ SYM near the $\SU{1,1}$ BPS bound.
+The global $\U{1}$ symmetry is evident, since phase rotations of $\Phi$ leave the Hamiltonian invariant.
+This is a manifestation of the nonrelativistic nature of the theory.
+The invariance of the interaction under $\SU{1,1}$ transformations can be shown by considering the representation of the $\SU{1,1}$ generators on $\Phi_s$,

 satisfying $\{L_0,L_\pm\} = \pm i L_\pm$ and $\{L_+,L_-\} = 2iL_0$.
 All generators commute with the interaction part of $H$ on the singlet constraint surface $q_0 = 0$.

 In fact, the presence of the singlet constraint implies that the $\SU{N}$ symmetry of Eq.~\eqref{eq:H_class_fin} remains gauged.
 Indeed, it can be conveniently written by introducing an auxiliary field $\Psi_s$ as